-During the inspection survey, poles are probed below grade by contractor technicians as they perform an inspection.
-Using a screwdriver, technicians probe the pole at grade to check around the base.
-While probing the pole, technicians test for low resistance to the probe.
-Technicians will record the pole as "unsatisfactory" in the PDA if rot is suspected as a result of the probe test.
+During the inspection survey, poles are probed with a screwdriver at grade by contractor technicians in order to check for rot around the base.
+Technicians will record the pole as "unsatisfactory" in the tablet if rot is suspected as a result of the probe test.
 A Central Hudson Field Supervisor will perform a site visit to confirm the preliminary assessment before recommending replacement.
 Central Hudson maintains a spending plan in the capital budget to replace any pole that is found to be rotten during the inspection process.